Conductor Deployment Patterns

 Public Conductor Behind NAT

 Another common model is a deployment where the conductor is behind a static NAT/firewall, which is forwarding to a private address assigned to the conductor.
 When placing the conductor behind a static NAT/firewall (effectively giving it a public IP address), be mindful of whether the NAT/firewall supports "hairpinning."
 (Hairpinning is when a device sends packets to the public IP address of a NAT that it sits behind.)
-This is because a conductor's salt-minion will connect to its own salt master, and will attempt to do so at the same IP address that all external minions connect to.
+This is because a conductor's salt-minion will connect to its own salt-master, and will attempt to do so at the same IP address that all external minions connect to.
 If the NAT does not support hairpinning, then follow the steps outlined below in the section on Split Horizon Conductor.

 Port Forwarding

 Because there is little difference from each deployed router's perspective between this and the previous design pattern, the configuration provided in Appendix A is representative of this design as well.
-All NAT awareness exists outside of the 128T's configuration.
+All NAT awareness exists outside of the SSR's configuration.

-Conductor Behind 128T
+Conductor Behind SSR

 conductor-address